CrunchyWaterIsNotIce/IEEE-Technothon-Project-2025/README.md

 - **Cycling Through States** $\rightarrow$ (The LED should be blinking) **Swipe your hand left/ right** in front of one of the gesture sensors.

-- **Selecting a State** $\rightarrow$ Place your **hand in close proximity** to the gesture sensors then **swiftly pull your hand back**.
+- **Selecting a State** $\rightarrow$ Place your **finger in close proximity** to the gesture sensors then **swiftly pull your hand back**.
 The LED should stop blinking and become a static color indicating the selection chosen.

 ***

 3. **SELECTING AND MOVING A JOINT**
 - **Select Joint** $\rightarrow$ When in the Selecting Servo Joint state (Blinking LED), use the LEFT / RIGHT gestures to find the servo you want to control (indicated by the blinking color).

-- **Confirm Selection** $\rightarrow$ To lock onto that joint, hold your hand stationary in front of the sensor, then perform the quick pull back gesture.
+- **Confirm Selection** $\rightarrow$ To lock onto that joint, hold your finger stationary in front of the sensor, then perform the quick pull back gesture.

     The LED will stop blinking and become a static color, putting you in the Moving Servo Joint state.